Dhanlaxmi Bank: History

+The bank changed its name from Dhanalakshmi Bank to Dhanlaxmi Bank on 10 August 2010.

+In 2020, shareholders voted to remove CEO Sunil Gurbaxani at the bank's annual general meeting, owing to governance issues at the bank.

+In April 2024, the Reserve Bank of India approved the appointment of Ajith Kumar KK as the managing director and CEO of Dhanlaxmi Bank for three years.
+Kumar will succeed incumbent CEO & MD J.K.
+Shivan.

+Operations

-Dhanlaxmi Bank has deployed Centralised Banking Solution (CBS) on the Flexcube platform at all its branches for extending anywhere/anytime/anyhow banking to its clientele through multiple delivery channels.
+Dhanlaxmi Bank has deployed a Centralised Banking Solution (CBS) on the Flexcube platform at all its branches for extending anywhere/anytime/anyhow banking to its clientele through multiple delivery channels.
 The bank has set up a data centre in Bangalore, to keep the networked system operational round the clock.

-Change of name

-The bank has changed its name from Dhanalakshmi Bank to Dhanlaxmi Bank on 10 August 2010.
+Reserve Bank of India empanelled the Bank as agency Bank for Government agency Business.
+In 2022, Dhanlaxmi Bank introduced Customs duty collection services through digital services and Goods and Services Tax(GST) collection through online and over the counter methods.

 Partnerships

 The bank is a depository participant of NSDL (National Security Depository Limited) offering Demat services through select branches.
-It has partnered AGS Infotech for installation of ATMs.
-It offers VISA & Rupay-branded debit cards and VISA branched credit cards to customers.
+It has partnered with AGS Infotech for the installation of ATMs.
+It offers VISA & Rupay-branded debit cards and VISA-branched credit cards to customers.
 It is also offering insurance services through Bajaj Allianz Life Insurance and CANARA HSBC OBC LIFE company as their Bancassurance life insurance channel partner and Bajaj Allianz General Insurance as General Insurance Channel Partner.

 Credit cards

-In March 2010, the bank launched Dhanlaxmi Bank Platinum and Gold Credit cards.
+In March 2010, the bank launched Dhanlaxmi Bank Platinum Credit cards.